David Leebron

-David W. Leebron (born February 12, 1955) is an American attorney and legal scholar who served as the 7th President of Rice University from 2004 to 2022.
-He was a professor and dean of Columbia Law School, until he was named president of Rice University on July 1, 2004.
+David W. Leebron (born February 12, 1955) is an American academic administrator and legal scholar who served as the 7th President of Rice University from 2004 to 2022 and as the dean of Columbia Law School from 1996 to 2004.
+In 2024, he was named the new president and CEO of Texas 2036.

 Early life and education

-Born to Carol Leebron and Norman Leebron in 1955 on February 12, David Leebron was raised Jewish in Philadelphia, Pennsylvania.
+Born to Carol Leebron and Norman Leebron on February 12, 1955, David Leebron was raised Jewish in Philadelphia, Pennsylvania.
 An Eagle Scout, Leebron was influenced by a steady stream of exchange students in his house—from Europe, Japan and Mexico—to develop an interest in international affairs.
 He later traveled to Germany as an exchange student himself and speaks German.
+He graduated from William Penn Charter School.

-Leebron earned a Bachelors, summa cum laude, in History and Science from Harvard College in 1976, and his JD, magna cum laude, from Harvard Law School in 1979, where he was president of the Harvard Law Review, notably working with the future Supreme Court Chief Justice John Roberts.
+Leebron earned a B.A., summa cum laude, in history and science from Harvard College in 1976.
+He then attended and his J.D., magna cum laude, from Harvard Law School in 1979.
+As a law student, Leebron was the president of the Harvard Law Review.
+His classmate John Roberts, who would later become the 17th Chief Justice of the U.S. Supreme Court, served with Leebron as the journal's managing editor.

 Career

 Early career

-After graduating from Harvard Law, Leebron clerked for Judge Shirley Hufstedler in Los Angeles at the U.S. Ninth Circuit Court of Appeals.
+After law school, Leebron was a law clerk to U.S. circuit judge Shirley Hufstedler of the U.S. Court of Appeals for the Ninth Circuit from 1979 to 1980.
 He taught as a professor at the UCLA School of Law for a semester.
 Leebron then entered private practice from 1981 to 1983 as an associate at the New York firm Cleary, Gottlieb, Steen & Hamilton.
 He then re-entered academia as a law professor at New York University and the director of NYU's International Legal Studies Program from 1983 to 1989.
 In 1989 he joined the faculty at Columbia Law School, where he became dean in 1996.
 He became President of Rice University in 2004.
 As a professor, he taught and published in areas of corporate finance, international economic law, human rights, privacy and torts.
 He was also a co-author of a textbook on human rights, though most recently has written about problems in international trade law.

 He is member of the New York State Bar and, currently inactive, the Hawaii and Pennsylvania bars.
 He is on the American Law Deans Association Board of Directors.
 He has served on the Association of American Law Schools Committee on Nominations.
 He is also a member of the American Law Institute (ex officio), the Council on Foreign Relations, the American Society of International Law, the board of directors of the IMAX Corporation and the editorial board of Foundation Press.